sachin-b-chaudhari/disiney-youtube-project/README.md

 🌟 MagicStream - Your Personal Disney+ Experience

-A Disney+ Clone built using React.js, Redux Toolkit, and Firebase for authentication and database management.
+A Disney+ built using React.js, Redux Toolkit, and Firebase for authentication and database management.
 This project replicates the core features of Disney+, including user authentication, movie browsing, and interactive UI components.

 🚀 Features